makersacademy/chitter-challenge/README.md

 ### Chitter database setup
 Connect to psql
 Create the database using the psql command CREATE DATABASE chitter;
-####creating peeps table
-Connect to the database using the pqsl command \c chitter Run the query saved in db/migrations/01_create_peeps_table.sql

 ### Chitter TEST database setup
 Connect to psql
 Create the database using the psql command CREATE DATABASE chitter_test;

 ####creating peeps table
+Connect to the database using the pqsl command \c chitter_test Run the query saved in db/test/01_create_peeps_table.sql
+####creating users table
-Connect to the database using the pqsl command \c chitter_test Run the query saved in db/test/01_create_peeps_test_table.sql
+Connect to the database using the pqsl command \c chitter_test Run the query saved in db/test/01_create_users_table.sql

 ---